 Exam Results and Applicant Ranking

 There were 3,774 applicants who took the exam and passed.
 The highest passing exam score was 99.24.
 The lowest passing exam score was 72.34.
 The average passing exam score was 92.26.
 The entrance examination score was counted as 70% of Total Points.
 Applicants who claimed District Residency preference received 10 additional points.
 1,349 (or 36% of applicants) claimed this preference.
 Applicants who claimed Child and Family Services Agency (CFSA) Foster Care Program preference received 10 additional points.
 22 (or less than 1% of applicants) claimed this preference.
-Applicants who claimed Veterans preference received 10 additional points.
-138 (or 4% of applicants) claimed this preference.
+Applicants who claimed Veterans preference received 5 or 10 additional points.
+241 (or 6% of applicants) claimed this preference.
 Total Points were calculated by adding the weighted exam score (70%) and each preference point category (10% each).
 Information concerning preference points can be accessed by scrolling to the bottom of this page and clicking on the identified link.
 Total Points were ranked highest to lowest, creating a Total Points Ranking.
 Ties were broken by first applying District Residency preference, then by sorting application numbers in descending order.
 For example, if four applicants had identical point totals, but two claimed residency preference, the applicant claiming residency preference with the higher application number would be ranked first, the applicant claiming residency preference with the lower application number would be ranked second, the applicant not claiming residency preference with the higher application number would be ranked third and the applicant not claiming residency preference with the lower application number would be ranked fourth.
 Beginning on October 30, 2015 each applicant who participated in the Entrance Examination will be e-mailed their ranking score.
 This “registry” of applicants will be used until at least June 27, 2017 or until it is exhausted.
 Updates to the registry are detailed below.

 If you cannot view your exam results and registry ranking after downloading the file attachment or have other questions concerning exam results, please contact our Human Resources Office by calling 202-727-4971.
 During the months of November and December, 2015 the DCFEMS Recruiting Officer will begin individually contacting applicants concerning their applications.
 Hiring process status updates will be posted to this webpage, below.
 Please check this section regularly for updated information.